Blackmill/book-club/dare-to-lead.md

 *Where is the line between being brave or being arrogant?
 How do you balance it?*

-## Section 3
+## Section 3: Armoured Leadership

 > I've always talked about living with an unarmored heart as *wholeheartedness*.
-In _The Gifts of Imperfection_, I define wholeheartedness as "engaging in both our lives from a place of worthiness.
-It means cultivating the courage, compassion, and connection to wake up in the morning and think, _No matter what gets done and how much is left undone, I am enough._ It's going to bed at night thinking, _Yes, I am imperfect and vulnerable and sometimes afraid, but that doesn't change the truth that I am brave, and worthy of love and belonging._"
+In _The Gifts of Imperfection_,
+I define wholeheartedness as "engaging in both our lives from a place of worthiness.
+It means cultivating the courage, compassion, and connection to wake up in the morning and think, _No matter what gets done and how much is left undone, I am enough._
+It's going to bed at night thinking,
+_Yes, I am imperfect and vulnerable and sometimes afraid, but that doesn't change the truth that I am brave, and worthy of love and belonging._"

 We had a conversation about the lip service to bringing our whole selves to work and how we might truly live that in our workplaces.